melker12345/Komplettering-Labb-2/public/markdown/task.md

 ### The Goal

 The goal is to create a simple application that meets the requirements of the assignment.
-Therefore, the project is structured in a way to fulfill all the requirements as the primary goal instead of focusing on creating a well-structured and scalable application that's actually usable. :)
+Therefore, the project is structured in a way to fulfill all the requirements as the primary goal instead of focusing on creating a well-functional and scalable application that's actually usable. :)

-Since I've started reading articles and blog posts about software development, I decided to create an article application.
-The main goal is simple: let the user write markdown and display the markdown preview, while also fetching articles from an API and displaying them.
+Since I've started reading articles and blog posts about software development and techniques, I decided to create an article application.
+The main goal is simple: let the user write markdown and display the markdown preview (wich i refer to as 'article'), while also fetching articles from an API and displaying them.

-The extra features are just that, extra features that I added to make the project more interesting and to learn more about Vue 3 and TailwindCSS.
-For instance, the authentication feature, which is horribly implemented—the authentication is not secure at all.
+The extra features are just that, extra features that I added to make the project more interesting and to learn more about Vue 3 and TailwindCSS and also markdown syntax.
+For instance, the authentication feature, is horribly implemented, the authentication is **not secure** at all.
 But it was a fun feature to implement, and shows how the frontend could look like if a viable authentication functionality was present.
-To create a working authentication system would require a backend server to handle the authentication, alternatively a third-party service like Google or GitHub.
+To create a working authentication system it would require a backend server to handle the authentication, alternatively a third-party service like Google or GitHub.
 The authentication should **NOT** solely be handled on the frontend.

 ---